EOSIO/eosio-explorer/packages/ui-gui-nodeos/docs/pages/info-page.md

 ## Last Irreversible Block Information

-The Last Irreversible Block Information panel will denote the latest irreversible block in the blockchain.
+The last irreversible block information panel will denote the latest irreversible block in the blockchain.
 It will show the following fields to the user:
 * Block number
 * Block ID